‘Far fewer violent incidents’ at this year’s Notting Hill Carnival, police say

 This year’s Notting Hill Carnival has seen far fewer incidents of serious violence than in recent years, the Metropolitan Police said.

-There have so far been 423 arrests over the two main days, including 46 for possession of an offensive weapon, the force said in an update on Monday.
+The force said in an update on Monday there had so far been 423 arrests over the two main days, including 46 for possession of an offensive weapon.

 There have been two stabbings, one in Powis Terrace and one in Oxford Gardens, but neither resulted in life-threatening injuries.